Updated June 19, 2026. Originally published April 2016. Part of the EPR In-House PR sub-cluster.

-As public relations continue to grow as a field, one aspect that grows along with it is the development of in-house public relations.
+As public relations continues to grow as a field, one aspect that grows along with it is the development of in-house public relations.
 While most public figures and brands hire external PR experts to assist with events planning, reputation management, and a whole host of other activities, many companies build a PR team in-house.

 This development first started among smaller companies who, unable to afford expensive PR fees for external firms, sought to put PR campaigns together on their own.
 However, even bigger companies now follow this trend.
 For instance, Apple relies on the occasional external PR assistance, but it runs its own beast of a PR engine in-house.